aws/s2n-tls/tests/regression/README.md

 ```
 PERF_MODE=diff cargo test
 ```
 This will assert on the performance difference of the current version minus the previous.
 If the regression exceeds the const `MAX_DIFF`, the test fails.
-Performance output profiles are stored by their commit id in `/target/baseline` or target/altered:
+Performance output profiles are stored by their commit id in `/target/baseline` or `target/altered`:
-- `.raw_profile` for the unannotated cachegrind output result
+- `raw_profile` for the unannotated cachegrind output result
 - `annotated_profile` for the annotated cachegrind output (scalar)
 - `target/diff` contains the annotated differential profile between two commits